KyleFrisbie/TheFitNation-WebAPI/api_documentation/ExerciseInstance/CreateExerciseInstance.md

 **Special Considerations**
 * Like all other posts, the ID field for an ExerciseInstance must be null (or not present).
 * Don't include id's for any of the ExerciseInstanceSets.
 This route requires all ExerciseInstanceSets to be new and existing ExerciseInstanceSets should not be added to an new ExerciseInstance.
-* Valid id's are required for the following:\
+* Valid id's are required for the following:
+    1. workoutInstanceId
-..1. exerciseId
+    2. exerciseId
-..2. repUnitId
+    3. repUnitId
-..3. effortUnitId
+    4. effortUnitId